bookmark spec: Markdown-to-HTML Conversion

 - Lines starting with

-(Horizontal Rules) are treated as distinct elements and terminate the preceding block. - The
+#(Headings) or-------(Horizontal Rules) are treated as distinct elements and terminate the preceding block. - The

-function ultimately returns an array of these generated HTML string elements.
+parseMarkdownfunction ultimately returns an array of these generated HTML string elements.